cvxgrp/scs/docs/src/api/cones.rst

 of the vectors returned by SCS corresponding to each semidefinite cone.
 That is, the off-diagonal entries must be scaled by :math:`1/\sqrt{2}` and the upper triangular entries are filled in by copying the values of lower triangular entries.
-Explicitly, the inverse operation takes vector :math:`y \in
+Explicitly, the inverse operation takes vector :math:`s \in
 \mathbf{R}^{k(k+1)/2}` and produces the matrix

 .. math::